Bulgarian National Bank

+Under European Union policy frameworks and in addition to its Eurosystem role, the BNB has been the national competent authority for Bulgaria within European Banking Supervision since 2020; is a voting member of the Board of Supervisors of the European Banking Authority (EBA); is Bulgaria's designated National Resolution Authority and plenary session member of the Single Resolution Board (SRB); and provides the permanent single common representative for Bulgaria in the Supervisory composition of the General Board of the Anti-Money Laundering Authority (AMLA).

 History

+Establishment and early development

 On 25 January 1879, the Russian Imperial Commissar in Bulgaria, Knyaz Alexander Dondukov-Korsakov, approved the Charter of the Bulgarian National Bank.
 On 4 April 1879, the first BNB Governor was appointed, on 23 May the Bank was officially opened, and on 6 June it carried out its first banking operation.
 The Law on the right to mint coins in the Principality was passed in 1880, and it instituted the Bulgarian national currency, the Lev.
 The following year, Bulgaria minted its first coins of 2, 5 and 10 stotinki.

 Initially, the BNB was a state-owned central bank, subject to the oversight of the Minister of Finance, which serviced the state budget and the cash activities of the Government and carried out banking transactions typical of a commercial bank, without having the right to print or introduce banknotes into circulation.
-The Law on the foundation of the BNB and the new Charter, both passed in 1885, reorganised the Bank, expanding its autonomy to include printing banknotes.
+The Law on the foundation of the BNB and the new Charter, both passed in 1885, reorganised the Bank, granting it monopoly of note issue.
 Later in the same year, the Bank issued the first Bulgarian banknotes.

+War period (1912–1918) and aftermath

 By the outbreak of the Balkan War (1912), the BNB gained much experience as a bank of issue and strengthened its independence.
 Apart from being the major lending centre in Bulgaria, it became the regulator of the monetary system, clearing the cash circulation of foreign coins and coping with the serious money crisis in Bulgaria in the late 19th century and with the consequences of the European money crisis in the early years of the 20th century.

+During the wars (1912–1918) the BNB was forced to almost limitlessly lend to the Government and increase the note issue and the amount of notes in circulation.
+The Bulgarian Lev came out of the wars strongly depreciated, and during the decade afterward the Bank made efforts to restore its value.